s311354/Louis/_posts/2022-01-14-Introduction_of_Basic_Graph_Traversal_Algorithm.md

 ---
 layout: post
-title:   "Overview of Basic Graph Traversal Algorithm and Google testing"
+title:   "Overview of Basic Graph Traversal Algorithm and Google Testing"
 date:    2022-01-14
-tags:    [C_C_plus_plus, Algorithms]
+tags:    [C_C_plus_plus, Python, Algorithms]
 ---
-[UPDATED: 2022/03/21]
+[UPDATED: 2022/04/02]

 "Graph theory is the study of graphs, which are mathematical structures used to model pairwise relations between objects.
 A graph in this context is made up of vertices (also called nodes or points) which are connected by edges (also called links or lines).
 A distinction is made between undirected graphs, where edges link two vertices symmetrically, and directed graphs, where edges link two vertices asymmertically.
 Graphs are one of the principal objects of study in discrete mathematics." from Wiki page.

 ## Brief ##
-Recently, I explored the implemenation of graphs and BFS/DFS, and discovered its algorithm.
+Recently, I explored the implemenation of graphs, BFS/DFS algorithm and shortest path problem, and discovered its algorithm.
 It should be grateful that I have learned the fundamentals of mathematics and programming in college, so that I could learn and get a basic understanding of how the graph traversal algorithm work, and further make the computer do it.
 In this post, I would like to discuss the basic concepts, practice the simple implemenation of BFS and DFS with the directed graph and use googletest to do the unit test.

 ## Graph Search Algorithm ##
 In computer science, a graph is an abstract data type that is meant to implement the undirected fraph and directed graph concept from the field of a graph theory.
 A graph data structure consists of a finite set of vertices, together with a set of unordered or ordered paired of these vertices.
 The graph search (also known as graph traversal) algorithm uses a recursion and linked list based stack to determine a route from a single point on a graph to another single point on a graph.
 In addition to the structure, there are two basic types of graph search: breadth-first search and depth-first search.
 The major difference between those two type is that the data structure requires a queue (BFS) or stack (DFS).

+### Directed Graph ###
 Here, I recapped and practiced the [simple C++ BFS/DFS implemenation][grapg] with directed graph initially inspired by [Practice Directed Graph][directedgraph] then reworked.
 The basic functions for the directed graph are as follows:
 <figure><center><img src="{{ site.baseurl }}/picture/graph_search.png" width="40%"> Ordered paired, Unweight and Directed Graph Database</center></figure>
 - BFS (Breadth-first search): use queue and traverse all the connected nodes